 Keeper of the Grail

-Book 1 of the Youngest Templar series
+Book 1 in the Youngest Templar Series

 The Third Crusade.
 In the Holy Land that the Knights Templar call Outremer, a young squire, born an orphan, is ordered by his Knight to carry a sacred relic to safety.
 It is the most precious thing in all of Christendom.
 Men would gladly kill him to possess it.
 Knights from his own order are driven mad in their quest to have it for themselves.
 And only he is trusted with this sacred duty.